KatKmiotek/readme-tui/README.md

 ### Deployment pipeline
 1. **Pull Request**: on pull request event there will be number of checks performed that include pre-commit hooks and tests
 2. **Merge to main**: will trigger building project into Windows and Mac binaries that are uploaded as part of tagged release
+3. **Merge to main**: will also tag repository and update Cargo.toml version

 ### Static code analysis
 Static Code Analysis runs `cargo fmt` and `clippy` commands.